jsfiddle/togetherjs/site/docs/index.md

 `TogetherJSConfig_disableWebRTC`:
     Disables/removes the button to do audio chat via WebRTC.

+`TogetherJSConfig_youtube`:
+    If true, then YouTube videos will be synchronized (i.e., when one person plays or pauses a video, it will play for all people).
+This will also load up the YouTube iframe API.

 There are additional hooks you can configure, which are described in [Extending TogetherJS](#extending-togetherjs).